jpomykala/jpomykala.github.io/_posts/2021-11-08-about-core-web-tools.md

 ## Submission Rules

-To be honest there is no restrictions in that matter.
+To be honest there are no restrictions in that matter.
 You can submit anything, but not everything will be added right away.
 You can add your small and clunky side-project, or big paid service.
 It's hard to decide at this moment what tools should be listed.

-For now the priority are small web apps which solves some problem using just a JavaScript in your web browser, no servers and so on or apps which don't have any fancy landing page to get visibility.
+For now the priority are small web apps that solve some problem using just a JavaScript in your web browser, no servers and so on; or apps which don't have any fancy landing page to get visibility.

-I added a few services which has paid options because they are used in this project, so I think they deserve for it.
+However, I added a few services which have paid options because they are actually used in this project, so I think they deserve being listed.

 ![Core Web Tools Submission](/assets/2021-11-08/submit-core-web-tool.png)